hertzmann/hertzmann.github.io/_posts/2021-03-11-cryptoart.md

 Take a moment to think about the reasons why you buy original works of art.
 Suppose you could buy an exact replica of the original work that was cheaply made in a factory, rather than directly produced and signed by the artist's hand.
 Would you?
 If not, why not?
 What makes the original desirable and valuable?
 (And, if you don't seen any point in buying original art rather than reproductions, then perhaps CryptoArt is not for you.)

 **Art for your home.**
-Speaking for myself, I only buy original for my walls, period.
+Speaking for myself, I only buy art for my walls, period.
 I want art to surround my living space, to please and inspire me visually.
-It's something to stare at when I'm staring off into space, lost in thought, something to contemplate, and something to inspire reflection upon the ideas and experiences associated with the work.
-(In addition to paintings and prints that I've purchased, I also have some of my own watercolor paintings and photographs on my walls.)
+It's something to stare at when I'm staring off into space, lost in thought; it's something to contemplate, and something to inspire reflection upon the ideas and experiences associated with the work.
+In addition to paintings and prints that I've purchased, I also have some of my own watercolor paintings and photos on my walls.

 <center>
 <figure>